 You can configure each Logs App to compress and store all logs it receives to an S3-compatible object store.
+This includes:

 How do I configure archiving for my Logs App?¶